Thomas Markle Reacts To Birth Of Baby Sussex

 It’s a rare public statement from the man who, for the past few weeks anyway, has been keeping a “low profile” following months of being a thorn in his daughter’s side.

-Way back in May 2018, as the world was gearing up for the Royal Wedding of Meghan and Prince Harry, it became apparent that Thomas was going to be an issue for Meghan, Harry, and the rest of the Royal Family.
+Way back in May 2018, as the world was gearing up for the royal wedding of Meghan and Prince Harry, it became apparent that Thomas was going to be an issue for Meghan, Harry, and the rest of the royal family.
 After news broke that Thomas was staging paparazzi photos, he suddenly got sick and was unable to attend Meghan’s wedding.

 Thomas Markle sends his 'congratulations' to his 'lovely daughter Duchess Meghan and Prince Harry' following birth of son https://t.co/UbMnraC1ak pic.twitter.com/CwslsTbfyT